kwezetsky/corvus-tech-database/1) General/ii) Company Regulations.md

 ### Section 3: Test Subject Regulations:
 > The following section contains regulations that apply to Test Subjects.
+> These regulations are to be enforced by Security Forces personnel.
 > Test Subjects who violate these regulations will not be subject to legislative punishent unless stated otherwise.

 1) **Trespassing:**